AdobeDocs/federated-audience-composition.en/help/query/build-query.md

 ---
 # Build your first query {#build-query}

 To start building a query, access the query modeler from the location of your choice, depending on the action you want to perform.
 The Query modeler opens with a blank canvas.
-Click the **+** button to configure the first node of your query.
+Select the **+** button to configure the first node of your query.

 You can add two types of elements: